verticalsoftware/vertical-spectreconsolelogger/docs/category-name.md

 ### Options

+> 💡 Note
+>
+> Renderer names and options within the template are case-sensitive.

 |Option|Description|
 |---|---|
 |`[,width]`|Used to align the output within a fixed width.
 Negative values align the text to the left; positive values align the text to the right.|